mohit2978/Java_Notes/Notes/03 cpp yashvant kanetkar/009 polymorphism/0000notes.md

 ![alt text](image-3.png)

+Already seen Inheritance , now we will see Polymorphism and Upcasting!!

 ---

 ![alt text](image-4.png)

+Storing an object of derived class object in pointer to base is called as `Upcasting`.

-Both here will show `Shape` as output.
+Both here will show `Shape` as output because type of pointer is `Shape` class.
 To show different output we use `virtual`!!

 ![alt text](image-5.png)

+Almost same code ,just putting virtual keyword!!

+>Note:If function not declared virtual ,Type of object helps to bind the call ,if declared as virtual then contents of pointer helps to bind the call

+How this happens?? automatically general answer ,but in programming nothing happens automatically.

 ### Pure Virtual function